Learning Monotone Dynamics by Neural Networks: Case Studies

-\paragraph{Evaluation.} We set $n=10$ in \eqref{eq:Lotka-Volterra} for the LV model and $n=20$ in \eqref{eq:Biochemical} for the BCC model, so the dimensions of the system states are $20$ and $21$, respectively.
-The training data are obtained from system trajectories initialized with a random set of initial states $x(0)$.
-More details on the selection of system constants, FNN architectures, and training hyper-parameters are provided in Appendix~\ref{sec:exp_details}.
+We set $n=10$ in \eqref{eq:Lotka-Volterra} for the LV model and $n=20$ in \eqref{eq:Biochemical} for the BCC model, so the dimensions of the system states are $20$ and $21$, respectively.
+The training data are drawn from the system with a random set of initial states $x(0)$.
+More details on the selection of system constants, FNN architectures, and training hyper-parameters are provided in Appendix B of~\cite{wang2020deep}.

 We compare the performance when training the FNNs with (I) the proposed loss~\eqref{eq:f hard empirical} that enforces both monotonicity and stability conditions, against (II) monotonicity loss~\eqref{eq:empirical loss} only (which does not ensure stability), and (III) mean-square loss only (i.e., neither monotonicity nor Lyapunov conditions are considered).
-We test the FNNs by iteratively predicting the system state $T$ time steps (specifically $T=1500,2500,3500$) after a given initial $q$-window of states that is not contained in the training data, and then compare with the ground truth.
-In all cases, the FNNs are trained for different windows sizes (specifically $q=1, 100$), and the normalized $\ell^2$-norm errors, defined by the ratio of the $\ell^2$-norm of the prediction error to the $\ell^2$-norm of the ground truth, are summarized in Table~\ref{tab:err_norm}.
-The column headers ``monotone and Lyapunov'', ``monotone only'' and ``baseline'' refer to training with the methods (I), (II) and (III) specified above.
+We test the FNNs by iteratively predicting the system state $T$ time steps (specifically $T=1500,2500,3500$) after a given initial $q$-window of states that are not contained in the training data and then compare with the ground truth.
+In all cases, the FNN is trained for different windows sizes (specifically $q=1, 100$).
+The normalized $\ell^2$-norm errors, defined by the ratio of the $\ell^2$-norm of the prediction error to the $\ell^2$-norm of the ground truth, are summarized in Table~\ref{tab:err_norm}.
+The column headers ``monotone and Lyapunov'', ``monotone only'' and ``baseline'' refer to training with the methods (I), (II), and (III) specified above.